maxim-top/gitbook-plugin-github-embed/README.md

   - `repositories[*].url` is the url of github repository.
   - `repositories[*].branch` is the branch of github repository.
   - `repositories[*].name` is the name of github repository.
+  - `repositories[*].filter` is used to filter which code to show. "call" -  show code which call this function; "override" - show code which override this function.
+Defaults to "call|override", which will show calls and overrides.
   - `repositories[*].cacheDir` is the cache dir of github repository.
 If not set, a random directory under /tmp will be used。If set, the set directory will be used. if the language is Objective-C, cacheDir must be set.
 * Using the tag `{% lanying_code_snippet repo="lanying-im-web",class="userManage",function="asyncRegister" %}{% endlanying_code_snippet %}` to generate the code snippets, the `repo` is the name of github repository, must be one of  `repositories[*].name`, the `class` is the class name, the `function` is the function name.